Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

 that downloading a crypto wallet as a browser extension and its behavior or safe usage might be new for people using your front-end.
 Providing comprehensive explanations and step-by-step guides at your front-end on topics related to the browser wallet is important for a good user experience.
-The browser wallet connects via ``HTTPS`` to a server that runs a Concordium node.
+The browser wallet connects via ``HTTPS`` to a server that is connected to a Concordium node.
 This setup alleviates the need for the user to host their own Concordium node.

 Concordium browser wallet